sifank/DLIdigiswitch/README.md

 - Simple web UI, or write your own script or program
 - AutoPing feature to reliably reboot routers or APs

-The driver is compatible with Beaver firmware version 1.1.1 or higher.

 The DLI Digiswitch driver is compatible with libindi >= v1.8.2

 NOTES